kenpeter/zend_auth_flow/readme.md

 ## Intro
+A little app uses some of the Zendesk API.
 Tested on node 8.1.3.
-Node 8+ should be working.
+It should be working on node 8+

 ## Pre-install